Pacific Island teen wins American Idol with emotional performance

 A Pacific Island teenager has today been crowned the winner of American Idol.

-Iam Tongi is of Tongan descent, but grew up in Kahuku in Honolulu, Hawaii.
+Iam Tongi is of Tongan and Samoan descent, but grew up in Kahuku in Honolulu, Hawaii.

 The 18-year-old became a fast favourite after delivering a heartfelt rendition of Monsters by James Blunt in honour of his father, who died several months before his audition.